The sinuses are air pockets located inside the bones in the

 the best medical treatment prior to surgery.

-The most well respected medical review organization, called the Cochrane Review, has evaluated medical versus surgical treatment of sinusitis and has found that surgical treatment does not have an advantage over medical treatment. this doesn't mean that people should never have surgery, but I think that it indicates that many patients would do as well with medical treatment.
+The most well respected medical review organization, called the Cochrane Review, has evaluated medical versus surgical treatment of sinusitis and has found that surgical treatment does not have an advantage over medical treatment.
+This doesn't mean that people should never have surgery, but I think that it indicates that many patients would do as well with medical treatment.

 This web